Villanova-AI/villanova_developers/docs/villanova09/docs/releases/README.md

 - Fixed bug that sometimes prevented the creation of database backups
 - Fixed issue with ESAPI warnings about `validation.properties` when widgets have been configured on a published page

-### Entando CLI (ent)
+### Villanova CLI (ent)
 - Improved the semantic version verification process for bundle installation to select the most recent version
-- Added capability to initialize bundles from private Entando Hubs with an API key
+- Added capability to initialize bundles from private Villanova Hubs with an API key
 - The ent CLI can now be used to automate the upgrade process from v1 bundles to the v5 docker-based bundles
-- Increased the default memory to 6 GB for the automatic installation of Entando
+- Increased the default memory to 6 GB for the automatic installation of Villanova
 - Improved the bundle name validation in the bundle management process
 - Fixed a bug with the `ent bundler` command which generated duplicate fragments associated with micro frontends with uppercase letters or hyphens
 - Improved error logs for ent bundle commands related to Docker, to print to the console and be more explicit in [debug mode](../getting-started/ent-diag.md)